Shahabks/my-voice-analysis/README.md

-# *myprosody package includes all my-voice-analysis functions plus new functions which you might consider.
+## *myprosody package includes all my-voice-analysis' functions plus new functions which you might consider to use instead.
 The latest myproody update is available here, in Github as well as PYPI, the python library.*

 # my-voice-analysis